 Although council liability can be a hard thing to prove, it can be done and below we’ll guide you through what to do after tripping and injuring yourself.

-Claiming personal injury compensation from the council after a tripping accident isn’t easy due to precedents set by the courts, which has made defending such claims fairly easy for local authorities.
+Claiming personal injury compensation against the council after a fall on broken pavements isn’t easy due to precedents set by the courts, which has made defending such claims fairly easy for local authorities.

 The courts have found that to prove liability in tripping accident compensation claims, claimants must show that a local authority or landowner responsible for the site of their accident had known that a hazard was present before the client was injured.
 Furthermore, they must demonstrate that the local authority had reasonable time to inspect that area of pavement/highway and should have repaired the hazard and removed the risk of injury.